GfellerLab/MetacellAnalysisTutorial/docs/21-MC_construction_discrete.md

 In this section, we construct metacells using [SEACells](https://github.com/dpeerlab/SEACells).

+### Method
+The SEAcells method builds a single-cell kNN graph from the Euclidean distance in the principal component space (SVD for scATAC-seq) space.
+Distances in the graph are transformed to affinity by applying an adaptive Gaussian kernel.
+The affinity matrix is then decomposed into archetypes (linear combination of cells) and membership matrices (cells as a linear combination of archetypes).
+Single cells are assigned to a given metacell based on the maximum membership value of the corresponding archetype.

-The code is adapted from the [author's jupyter notebook](https://github.com/dpeerlab/SEACells/blob/main/notebooks/SEACell_computation.ipynb).
+The code provided in this section is adapted from the [author's jupyter notebook](https://github.com/dpeerlab/SEACells/blob/main/notebooks/SEACell_computation.ipynb).
-For more information on the method, please refer to the section 3 of chapter 2.
+For more information on the method, please refer to our review @Review and the original paper @SEACells.

 #### Importing python packages {-}